diebland/MyProject_FIFA_MoneyBall/README.md

 #### Documentation

- * All the datasets as well as the graphs can be found on the repository
+ * Original and cleaned datasets  as well as the graphs used in this project can be found on the folder documentation

  * Sources
  https://www.kaggle.com/ekrembayar/fifa-21-complete-player-dataset)

- * List of libraries (with a link to the documentation) https://scikit-learn.org/stable/index.html https://docs.scipy.org/doc/scipy/reference/index.html https://pandas.pydata.org/
+ * List of libraries (with a link to the documentation) https://scikit-learn.org/stable/index.html

+https://docs.scipy.org/doc/scipy/reference/index.html

+https://pandas.pydata.org/

 https://numpy.org/doc/

 https://matplotlib.org/3.1.1/

 https://seaborn.pydata.org